-3.3 Mission & Task Decomposition and Relation
+3.1.2 Mission & Task Decomposition and Relation

 Every test design must enable evaluation of top-level requirements in realistic operational conditions.
 Because end-to-end, systems-of-systems (SoS) testing in realistic operational conditions is very costly, it is usually impractical to test every possible mission scenario.
-So, how does one develop a test program that addresses all critical functions over a comprehensive set of operational conditions and provides rigorous and defensible results?
-In this section, the process of adapting higher-level requirements to testable criteria is discussed at length.
+The STAT process is designed to aid in the development of a test strategy that addresses the critical functions over a comprehensive set of operational conditions to provide rigorous and defensible results.
+This requires decomposing the higherlevel requirements into testable criteria.

 After determining the requirements and assessing those that require STAT, the next step of the process is to understand how the system must function to meet requirements.
 These functions can then be decomposed into the components that are required to accomplish them.
 This will enable the straightforward determination of the objectives, responses, factors, and levels needed to evaluate those critical components.
-Decomposing a mission from top level objectives to segments to functions might look like the example illustrated in Figure 5.
+Decomposing a mission from top level objectives to segments to functions might look like the example illustrated in Figure 4.
 At the top level, the "kill targets" objective (1) is too broad and may have numerous factors over the mission space.
 The lower level segments (2) are more defined and will have fewer contributing factors.
 At another level below the segments, the functions (3) are further refined with an even smaller factor list.
 Early DT should focus on this lowest level (level determined when obvious and meaningful responses and factors are revealed) to ensure performance is characterized, quantified, and verified.

-Figure 5: Mission Decomposition Example
+Figure 4: Mission Decomposition Example

 If one begins testing at the mission level, it is often very difficult to determine how individual system components influence performance.
 Even if one could identify a particular component as being the specific cause of observed behavior during test, the exact mechanism of this causal relationship may not be well understood.
 This issue is mitigated by a sequential, progressive test strategy that starts with low level test designs and culminates in top-level operational testing.
-For more information on sequential test strategies, see Simpson (2014).
-Box and Liu (1999) and Box (1999) emphasize the importance of sequential testing and learning as follows:
+For more information on sequential test strategies, see (Simpson, 2014).
+(Box & Liu, Statistics as a Catalyst to Learning by Scientific Method Part I - An Example, 1999) and (Box, Statistics as a Catalyst to Learning by Scientific Method Part II - A Discussion, 1999) emphasize the importance of sequential testing and learning as follows:

-- The fundamental starting point for any test should be to understand the performance of each critical component.
+- The fundamental starting point for any test is to understand the performance of each critical component.
 The type and the extent of the component testing required is a function of criticality and previous knowledge. - The next level of testing is to evaluate individual functions.
-To the greatest extent possible, functional characteristics should be evaluated over the entire range of operational conditions.
-Testing over a subset of possible conditions greatly increases the risks of delaying failure discoveries until OT&E. - Next, the combination of all of the functions should be evaluated in the system.
-The goal is to discover failures caused by the integration of all of the functions. - Finally, operational testing should be conducted in order to evaluate the highest level system-ofsystems measures and to validate all previous testing.
+To the greatest extent possible, functional characteristics need to be evaluated over the entire range of operational conditions.
+Testing over only a subset of possible conditions greatly increases the risks of delaying failure discoveries until OT&E. - Next, the combination of all the functions is evaluated in the system.
+The goal is to discover potential failures caused by integrating functions. - Finally, operational testing is conducted to evaluate the highest level SoS measures and to validate all previous testing.